Forget Mr. Rogers and Get Real About Your Agency’s Uniqueness

 But probably not.

 At TobinLeff, we help owners build and monetize agency value.
 The first step in this process, of course, is figuring out what value you have to begin with.
 And many, perhaps most, agency owners think their agency is more valuable than it really is.
 How valuable are you actually?
 Simple.
-You’re as valuable as what the marketplace is willing to pay for you.
-And the more “special” you are, the higher that value tends to be.
+Your agency value is what the marketplace is willing to pay for you.
+And the more “special” you are, the higher that agency value tends to be.

 So, if you were to engage TobinLeff and we were having our first discovery session and I asked you: “What is it about your agency that sets you apart, that differentiates you,… that makes you truly special?”, how would you answer that question?